barryhatfield/kafka-kit/cmd/topicmappr/README.md

 # Overview
 Topicmappr replaces and extends the `kafka-reassign-partition` tool bundled with Kafka.
+DataDog and metricsfetcher are required.
 Notable features:

 **Cluster Storage Rebalancing, Partition Bin-packing**